 - In addition to cubicle/office space, and computer, a cell phone will be provided for off-site home visits. - The CDD has multiple rooms equipped with one-way mirrors/sound systems, and video recording capacity for seeing clinic patients. - Interns will be expected to use their personal vehicles for travel to local home and metro community sites (unless traveling with the ECEP team).
-Interns will be reimbursed for mileage depending on the nature of travel. - Travel to ECEP clinics at local and outreach community locations will take place in CDD/UNM vans - unless the Intern has made alternate plans to use his or her vehicle.
-In these instances, (i.e. the Intern selects to use his or her own vehicle

-- when group travel is an option) mileage will not be reimbursed unless approved by the program director. - During ECEP outreach travel, Interns will be reimbursed for hotel costs, and daily per diem at standard rates set by the university.
+Interns will be reimbursed for mileage depending on the nature of travel. - Travel to ECEP clinics at local and outreach community locations will take place in CDD/UNM vans - unless the Intern has made alternate plans to use their personal vehicle.
+In these instances, (i.e. the Intern selects to use their own vehicle when group travel is an option) mileage will not be reimbursed unless approved by the program director. - During ECEP outreach travel, Interns will be reimbursed for hotel costs, and daily per diem at standard rates set by the University.